-- The child is not yet age 19, regardless of school attendance or course completion date.
+The child is not yet age 19, regardless of school attendance or course completion date.
 Emancipation of the child, by marriage or other means, does not impact eligibility as long as the individual falls in the eligible age range.
 A child does not lose WV CHIP eligibility due to reaching age 19 until the end of the month in which he attains that age.
-A child who attains age 19 on the first day of the month retains eligibility until the end of that month. - Countable family income, determined according to Section 7.10, is equal to or less than 200% FPL.
-See Appendix A of Chapter 10 for the maximum income limits. - The child is not an inmate of a public institution. - The child is not a patient in an institution for mental diseases. - The child meets the Medicaid citizenship and alienage requirements found in Chapter 18. - At the time of application or redetermination, the child is not eligible for any Medicaid coverage group.
-The child, the parent(s), or other adult with whom the child lives may not choose for the child to receive WV CHIP instead of Medicaid.
-However, the child/parent(s)/adult(s) may choose at any time to refuse Medicaid coverage.
+A child who attains age 19 on the first day of the month retains eligibility until the end of that month.

+NOTE: If a child is receiving inpatient services on the date he would lose eligibility due to reaching the maximum age, eligibility must continue until the child is discharged.